Selling a Home in Pre-Foreclosure in Ozark, MO

 Pre-foreclosure begins when you first miss a payment, and ends when your lender takes official action.
 It is a five-step process:

-- Payment default — Payment default begins when you’ve missed paying one month of your mortgage.
+- Payment default — You’re technically in default after the first month you missed a payment on, or once you pass your lender’s grace period.
 After each of the first two missed payments, your bank will likely reach out with a letter or phone call.
-At this juncture, you may be able to reach an agreement with the lender to catch up on payments.
+If you’ve only missed a month or two, you may be able to work something out with the lender to catch up on payments.
 Federal law requires lenders to discuss loss mitigation options with you.

-- Notice of default — After the third month of missed payments, you’ll receive a demand letter, detailing how much you owe and informing you that you have 30 days to pay it off.
-Federal law dictates that lenders must wait 120 days from the first missed payment to begin official action.
+- Notice of default — After the third month of missed payments, the lender will send you a notice of default, notifying you of how much you owe and informing you that you have 30 days to pay it off.
+Federal law stipulates that lenders must wait 120 days from the first missed payment to start the process of taking your home.

 - The lender officially begins foreclosure — If, after that period has ended you haven’t caught up, the lender will take action with either a judicial foreclosure or a nonjudicial foreclosure.
 In a judicial foreclosure, the lender sue you in civil court.
-In a nonjudicial foreclosure, they’ll proceed out of court, but they must follow the regulations set by Missouri law.
+In a nonjudicial foreclosure, they’ll proceed out of court, but they must abide by the regulations in by Missouri law.

-- Sale of the home — Whichever type of foreclosure the lender opts for, the house will then be auctioned off to the public.
-The lender will set a minimum bid which accounts for how much the home is worth, the debt that remains unpaid, and any fees or unpaid taxes.
+- Sale of the home — Whichever type of foreclosure they pursue, the home will will be sold in a public option.
+The lender will set a minimum bid taking into account how much the home is worth, the debt that remains unpaid, and any court costs or unpaid taxes.

-- Eviction — Once the property has a new owner, you’ll have between three and 30 days to move out.
+- Eviction — Once the property has a new owner, you’ll have a three to 30 day period to move out.
 If you don’t, the new owner can file an eviction lawsuit in court.

 While the foreclosure process is not kind, you do have options before the bank takes your home from you.